turtle-robotics/DRON/README.md

 # DRON: Disaster Response Observation Network

 The DRON Project is a tool designed to aid first responders in their response to structural fires by collecting and providing key data on the hotspots within the structure.
-The goal of the project is to create a swarm of drones equipped with lidar and infared cameras, capable of autnomously navigating a complex enviornment and reporting on the active development of the fire.
+The goal of the project is to create a swarm of drones equipped with lidar and infared cameras, capable of autonomously navigating a complex environment and reporting on the active development of the fire.

 ## Table of Contents